 Understandably, it can be frustrating if you’re stuck in negative patterns and aren’t seeing a lot of change.
 I would encourage you to be patient—change happens.
 My job is to help you clarify your wants, identify your strengths, and build skills so you can move toward that change.

 I have seen therapy prove successful, and it’s always a joy.
 However, I must emphasize that while therapy can work, it does take work.

 I have a collaborative relationship with my clients.
 This means that I provide support and strategies in the office, and we find ways to practice applying those strategies in the real world.
 Therapy has worked for many others before, but it does require effort on the part of the client.

 My partner and I are having trouble in our relationship.
 Do you do couples counseling?

 I don’t focus on helping couples as a pair; instead, I focus on helping individuals one-on-one to improve all their relationships, not just the romantic ones.
-Many people don’t realize how much benefit can be gotten from individual counseling.
-With individual counseling, we can focus more on helping you, and you can better learn how to build skills for everyday life.
+Many people don’t realize how much benefit we can get from individual counseling.
+With individual counseling, we can focus more on helping you, and you can learn how to build skills that will transfer to all parts of your life.